CloudLabs-MOC/AI-102-AIEngineer/Instructions/13-bot-framework.md

 ## Task 1: Update the Bot Framework Emulator

+In this task, you will learn how to update the Bot Framework Emulator to the latest version for improved performance and compatibility.

 You're going to use the Bot Framework SDK to create your bot, and the Bot Framework Emulator to test it.
 The Bot Framework Emulator is updated regularly, so let's make sure you have the latest version installed.

 > **Note**: Updates may include changes to the user interface that affect the instructions in this exercise.